SiemaHashemi/SiemaHashemi.github.io/_pages/about.md

 ### Banking Supervision and Bank Risk-Takin
 joint with [Rafael Repullo](https://www.cemfi.es/~repullo/)
+<p>This paper presents a theoretical analysis of the effects of banking supervision on bank risk-taking.
+The model features a risk-neutral bank that raises one unit of insured deposits and invests them in a large portfolio of loans.
+The bank chooses the extent of correlation in defaults, from σ = 0 (independent defaults) to σ = 1 (perfectly correlated defaults).
+The supervisor observes a noisy signal of the default rate (the proportion of loans that will default) and closes the bank early when the signal is above a threshold.
+The question is: will this combination of supervisory information and supervisory closure reduce risk-taking (the bank’s choice of σ)?
+The paper will shed light on the conditions under which a higher quality of supervisory information and/or a tougher closure rule will reduce banks’ risk-taking.</p>
 ## Teaching
 Teaching Assistant at CEMFI:
  * Financial Economics, [Enrique Sentana](https://www.cemfi.es/~sentana/)<br /> <small ><i>Spring 2023<i><small>